 Keeping Your Home Safe with Amazon EchoBy - 02/17/2017

 Amazon Echo and I have been roomies for over a year.
 At first, I was obsessed.
-But now, as is typical with roommate situations, I find her slightly annoying and slightly fun.
-I purchased Echo for one reason and one reason only, to answer the unavoidable question, “Can a camera-less device with a sassy voice really improve home security?”
+But now, as is typical with roommate situations, I find her slightly annoying but also slightly fun.
+Opinions aside, I purchased Echo for one reason and one reason only: to answer the unavoidable question, “Can a camera-less device with a sassy voice really improve home security?”

 Shrink Echo to 1.5″ and you’ll have Echo Dot.
 Echo Dot is a smaller, less expensive version of Amazon Echo, but just as smart.
-Like the original, you can use Echo Dot to stream music from Prime Music, Pandora, or Spotify.
-Through Alexa, you also have access to internet radio and podcasts via iHeartRadio and TuneIn, as well as audiobooks from Audible and the Kindle Store.
-And of course, Echo Dot can control a growing number of smart home devices.
 If Echo can do it, Echo Dot can do it too.

-When comparing to the original Amazon Echo, the catch is that Dot loses the omnidirectional speaker that gives Echo an extra special sound.
+But why is it so much cheaper?
+Depends on what you are comparing it to.
+If comparing to the original Amazon Echo or even Tap, the catch is that Dot loses the omnidirectional speaker that gives Echo an extra special sound.
 Echo Dot’s speaker is only slightly better than the sound that comes from your cell phone.
 The good news is that you can hook it up to a Bluetooth speaker or your existing stereo system using an audio cable (sold separately).
 If you need help finding a compatible speaker, Amazon keeps a list of Bluetooth speakers that work with Dot here.
-The list includes Amazon Tap, more on that later.
+The list includes Amazon Tap (more on that later).

 - The new Dot no longer includes an audio cable.
 It is now sold separately for $4.